crowdAI/crowdai/doc/leaderboard_submissions_visibility.md

 The visibility for this page is controlled via the **Submissions Details Visible?** configuration setting.
 If set to OFF, the page is completely inaccessible, even to admins.

 When **Submissions Details Visible?** is on, and challenge **Show leaderboard?** is off, then *only* admins and organisers should have access to the detail page.
 The participant themself will not be able to see it.

+When **Submissions Details Visible?** is on and **Show leaderboard?** is on, any user (logged in or not) can see the submission detail page, unless it is a private challenge.

+For a private challenge, when **Submissions Details Visible?** is on and **Show leaderboard?** is on, any member of the private challenge can see the submission detail page.